 This is a surgical procedure to surgically excise all of the leftover tissue.
 It is much like any other surgical procedure, only the patient is removing essentially healthy tissue rather than correcting a fault or injury in their body.
 The purpose is to cut away the extra flesh.
 This also accomplishes a minimal amount of weight loss, but the effect is mostly cosmetic.
 However, it is important to note that this surgery does cause scarring where the tissue is cut away.

-The Best Candidates for This Procedure
+The Best Candidates for a Post Bariatric Body Lift

 This operation is not for everyone.
 You need to be in good physical shape to undergo this procedure.
 This is not a gastric bypass or any other such form of bariatric surgery.
 Instead, this is the sort of surgery that occurs after a person has already lost a great deal of weight and is now in good physical shape.
 Often, such people have returned from being very out of shape and have discovered that their skin was so stretched that it would not conform to their new weight.